 Any state arts agency considering a special funding initiative is encouraged to consult with NASAA.
-Contact Ryan Stubbs or Patricia Mullaney-Loss for help in comparing policy alternatives and for referrals to colleague states.
+Contact Ryan Stubbs or Kelly Barsdate for help in comparing policy alternatives and for referrals to colleague states.

-Advocacy remains a necessity, regardless of an SAA's revenue mix.
+- Advocacy remains a necessity regardless of an SAA's revenue mix.
 To date, no dedicated funding mechanism automatically has protected an SAA from budget cuts, nor does the presence of a policy designating funds for the arts council guarantee that those funds actually will be allocated to the SAA, especially during a fiscal crisis.
 Several special arts funding mechanisms have become targets for funding "raids" during tough times.
-The need to systematically educate key decision makers never wanes.

-Every funding source has vulnerabilities.
+The need to systematically educate key decision makers never wanes. - Every funding source has vulnerabilities.
 Will special funding policies or allocation levels be subject to review when a new governor takes office?
 Would a strategy that is advantageous in the current political climate become a liability if the partisan balance in your legislature changed?
 Does the supply of your funds depend upon the demand for some other state service, or upon the presence of another policy?
-Assess the implications of various scenarios and strategize your advocacy accordingly.

-Know your legislature's views on earmarking taxes.
+Assess the implications of various scenarios and strategize your advocacy accordingly. - Know your legislature's views on earmarking taxes.
 Earmarking taxes is a popular idea for funding special causes, especially during times when legislators want to reduce spending pressure on the general fund.
-But not all policymakers or fiscal managers view earmarking as desirable policy, arguing that restricting revenue short-circuits the ability of lawmakers to

-Private Funding in Brief

-- 18 state arts agencies reported the receipt of private funds (grants or contributions) in FY2016.
-However, these funds provided only 0.5% of total state arts agency revenue in FY2016. - Private funding has not expanded over time.
-Private funding comprised 0.5% of total state arts agency revenue in FY2006. - Some state agencies face statutory prohibitions on accepting private contributions.
-Competing against grantees for fund development is another concern.

-adjust spending and to put funds where the need and potential impact are greatest.
-Know where your decision makers stand on the issue before introducing arts legislation.
+But not all policymakers or fiscal managers view earmarking as desirable policy, arguing that restricting revenue short-circuits the ability of lawmakers to adjust spending and to put funds where the need and potential impact are greatest.
+Know where your decision makers stand on the issue before introducing arts legislation. - Consider whether you may be perceived to be "competing" with constituents for funds.
+This is of special concern when seeking private contributions or earned income.
+Communicate clearly about the collective benefits of SAA fund-raising activities, and consider targeting new donors that previously have not supported the arts, such as corporations, foundations and public agencies. - Be sure the SAA has a hand in developing legislation.
+SAAs can provide accurate information about statewide needs, preexisting cultural services and other factors influencing the long-term effects of a new initiative.
+SAAs also can ensure that funds are distributed accountably.

-Carefully assess an initiative's potential returns.
-Although nine state arts agencies secure sizable portions of their budgets from dedicated revenue, most initiatives deliver relatively small amounts.
-For instance, only 4 of 13 SAA license plate programs yielded more than \$100,000 for the state arts agency in FY2016, and the median amount of interest state arts agencies received from cultural trusts was \$205,803.
-Modest funds certainly can be put to meaningful use, but weigh the time and resources spent promoting and managing a special funding initiative relative against its likely returns.
+- Prepare for the consequences of success.
+Competition is a given in the public funding milieu.
+A highly profitable mechanism may become a target for other causes seeking support.
+It may be useful to choose a revenue source to which no other agencies have a current claim, or to create a coalition of partners that advocate together for a shared revenue enhancement. - Carefully assess an initiative's potential returns.
+Although nine state arts agencies secure sizable portions of their budgets from supplemental funding, most initiatives deliver relatively small amounts.
+For instance, only 4 of 17 SAA license plate programs yielded more than \$100,000 for the state arts agency in FY2013, and the median amount of interest state arts agencies received from cultural trusts was \$150,700.
+Modest funds certainly can be put to meaningful use, but weigh the time and resources spent promoting and managing a special funding initiative relative to its likely returns.